 Deliverable D5.3 reports on the participatory assessment of the potential of existing market and policy instruments (MPIs) to support agro-ecological transitions in the UNISECO partner countries.
-This document (Annex 1 of Deliverable D5.3) provides a brief summary of each case study.
+This document (Annex 1 of Deliverable D5.3) provides a brief summary of the participatory assessment of MPIs done in each case study.
 All the information from the assessment carried out in each case study has been homogenized in summaries that include a description of the type of participatory approach followed (workshop option), dilemma, key barriers and drivers, main MPIs, synthesis of the barometer exercise, how instruments relate to drivers and barriers, effectiveness of MPIs, and lessons learned.